bicepjai/bicepjai.github.io/_posts/2016-02-16-machine-learning-rig.md

 7. #### Graphics Card:

    By the time I was working on this build, PASCAL cards were right around the corner.
 I didn't want to wait as there is always going to be an upgrade available and we have to learn to live around it.
 I needed 4 graphics card to complete the rig, but i got just one and decided to wait on the new releases.
 I got [EVGA GeForce GTX TITAN X 12GB HYBRID GAMING, "All in One" No Hassle Water Cooling, Just Plug and Play Graphics Card 12G-P4-1999-KR](http://www.evga.com/articles/00935/EVGA-GeForce-GTX-TITAN-X-HYBRID/) since i didn't want to deal with water cooling GPUs yet.
 This was perfect setup for games :) and was also VR ready.
-Titan X were specifically made for machine learning applications.
+Titan X was specifically made for machine learning applications.

    |![](/images/ml-rig/gpu-1.jpg){: height="360px" width="320px"}|![](/images/ml-rig/gpu-2.jpg){: height="360px" width="360px"}|